chappie-chatbot/chappie-bot/rasa/data/nlu.md

 - what is this?
 - who am I talking to?

+## intent:thank
+- thanks
+- thank you
+- i appreciate it

 ## intent:capabilities
 - what can you do?
 - what are you capable of?